RvN-R/milestone-re-tie-dye/ISSUES.md

 <hr>

-* Improving FAQ Responsiveness
+<h3>Improving FAQ Responsiveness</h3>

 * The FAQ page looked good on large screen sizes, but the hero image took up too much space on smaller screen sizes.
 It also left a lot of blank space on medium and small screen sizes.

     <img src="assets/images/issues-images/toomuchfreespaceinfaqmdsize.png">
     <i>hero leaving too much room on medium screen sizes.</i>